Our Worship Music

 The church body makes up our worship team.
-That means currently we do not have a worship leader, so to speak.
-We use worship videos with lyrics, which allow us to sing along with minimal distractions and put our focus completely on the One we’re worshipping.
-While we use videos now, that is not to say that we will always use them exclusively.
-We are constantly searching God’s will for our Church.
+That means currently, we do not have a worship leader, so to speak.
+We use worship videos with lyrics, which allow us to sing along with minimal distractions and put our focus completely on the ONE we are worshiping.
+While we use videos now, that is not to say we use them exclusively.
+We are constantly searching God’s will for our church.

 This one is easy: Come as you are!
-On any given Sunday, you will worship next to people wearing anything from jeans to suits*.
-We do ask that whatever you wear; please try to dress in a way that is not going to distract your fellow worshippers.
+On any given Sunday, you will worship next to people wearing anything from jeans to suits.* We do ask that whatever you wear; please dress in a way that is not going to distract your fellow worshipers.
 Modesty and comfort are valued.
-We believe that what is inside the person is much more important than how he/she is adorned.
+We beleive that what is inside the person is much more important that how they are adorned.

 *Please note: Our pastor RARELY wears a suit.

-The pastor primarily uses the English Standard Version, but also uses the New International Version, at times.
-He chooses to preach from the English Standard Version, because the translators used a word-for-word translation method, as opposed to a thought- by- thought method of translation (The New American Standard Bible uses the same method).
+The pastor primarily uses the English Standard version, but also uses the New International Version, at times.
+He chooses to preach from the English Standard Version, because the translators used a word-for-word translation method, as opposed to a though-by-thought method of translation (The New American Standard Bible uses the same method).

 Since we believe that the Holy Scriptures are divinely inspired, and the Bible’s original languages held the most authority, his desire is to use a translation that does its best to remain faithful to the original sentence structure.
 With that being said, the best version of the Bible is the version that you will read!
 Find what reads best for you and commit yourself to it.
 Exposing ourselves to the Word of God holds the power to change everything.